How do I cite a movie or documentary in Chicago Style?

 Film without Scene Indicated on Streaming Service

 - “Specific Scene Indicator (optional),” Title of Film, directed by Firstname Lastname.
-(Original Release Year; City: Studio/ Distribution Company), Name of Streaming Service.
+(Original Release Year; Studio/ Distribution Company), Name of Streaming Service.

 Bibliography: